-Lack of understanding of agency specific terminology Wrong procedures undertaken Frustration Delay in getting to work 1, 3, 4 Areas to be set up so that social distancing is to be maintained during activity wherever possible.
+Lack of understanding of agency specific Wrong procedures undertaken Frustration 1, 3, 4 Areas to be set up so that social distancing can be maintained during activity.
 Adequate lighting provided.
-Relevant PPE to be worn whilst undertaking this task as detailed in Section A1 1 1 1 Inability to promptly report safety event occurrences Unforeseen trends occurring Delay in getting medical assistance 1, 3, 4 Engagement of safety representatives via joint H&S committee meetings to assist in obtaining best and most accurate method of reporting.
-Premise induction to include method of safety event reporting Method agreed re the sharing of safety event occurrences with partner agencies.
-1 2 2 Movement, storage, handling of equipment, PPE and medical supplies to support vaccination sites.
-Poor lifting technique for heavy objects and/or moving equipment Slips, trips and falls Minor Injury Strains and sprains Musculoskeletal injury Major injury 1,3 & 4 Health and safety briefing to reiterate points in A2 Manual Handling training Sort loads into manageable sizes Use mechanical lifting/carrying aids at all times when available Team lifting/carrying Predetermined travel routes PPE for manual handling appropriate to the activity e.g. gloves, safety boots etc. Avoid manual handling if possible Ensure all group manual handling activities are coordinated Utilise any carrying handles Adhere to safe lifting weight signage 1 4 4 Conducting pedestrian & vehicle marshalling activity at community vaccination sites.
-FRS volunteer coming into contact with person/s with COVID19 or other contagion Risk of exposure to COVID-19 via touch or airborne transmission Infectious diseases transmission to other parties (COVID-19) Increased risk of exposure to biohazard Stress Anxiety Strains and sprains Musculoskeletal injury Major injury 1 & 2 Health & Safety brief to all staff members to reiterate points in A2.
-Pre-determined access and egress routes for vehicles Defined parking areas for members of the public to be separate from staff parking Use of barriers and/or signage Social distancing to be maintained between staff and occupants of vehicle 1 4 4
+Relevant PPE to be worn whilst undertaking this task as detailed in Section A1 Training Briefing explaining glossary of 1 1 1 Inability to promptly report safety event occurrences Delay in getting to work Unforeseen trends occurring Delay in getting medical assistance 1, 3, 4 terminology Engagement of safety representatives via joint H&S committee meetings to assist in obtaining best and most accurate method of reporting.
+Premise induction to include method of safety event reporting Method agreed re the sharing of safety event occurrences with patter agencies 1 2 2 Movement, storage, handling of equipment, PPE and supplies to support testing sites.
+Poor lifting technique for heavy objects and/or moving equipment Slips, trips and falls Minor Injury Strains and sprains Musculoskeletal injury Major injury 1, 3, 4 partner agencies.
+Health and safety briefing to reiterate points in A2 Manual Handling training Sort loads into manageable sizes Use mechanical lifting/carrying aids at all times when available Team lifting/carrying Predetermined travel routes PPE for manual handling appropriate to the activity e.g. gloves, safety boots etc. Avoid manual handling if possible Ensure all group manual handling activities are co- ordinated Utilise any carrying handles Adhere to safe lifting weight signage 1 4 4 Conducting pedestrian & vehicle marshalling activity at community Testing sites.
+FRS volunteer coming into contact with person/s with COVID19 or other contagion Risk of exposure to COVID-19 via touch or airborne transmission Infectious diseases transmission to other parties (COVID-19) Increased risk of exposure to biohazard Stress Anxiety Strains and sprains Musculoskeletal injury Major injury 1 2, & 4 Health & Safety brief to all staff members to reiterate points in A2.
+Pre-determined access and egress routes for vehicles Defined parking areas for members of the public to be separate from staff parking Use of barriers and/or signage Social distancing to be maintained between staff and occupants of vehicle Provide advice and guidance to members of the public from a safe distance.
+1 4 4